-I go to Guitar Center in Farmers Branch, Texas.
-I went there because they had the special edition Squier Mustang HH in Surf Green and an Ibanez GAX30, which as I just said was white.
+I go to a Guitar Center because they had the special edition Squier Mustang HH in Surf Green and an Ibanez GAX30, which as I just said was white.
 Both guitars are the same price. $149.99 before tax.

 I played the Mustang first.
 It felt like the typical Squier in Guitar Center.
 It wasn't set up and the action was high.
 However, it looked good and played nicely for what it was even with the high action.
 But I have to admit the guitar was a little on the boring side and doesn't have the same cool factor my Bullet Telecaster does.

 The GAX30 was not on the showroom floor just yet, so an employee had to run back to go get it and unbox the thing so I could actually try it.